nugget/python-insteonplm/README.md

 #### Message Monitoring

-You can monitor messages flowing across your INSTEON networ with the monitor command line tool.
+You can monitor messages flowing across your INSTEON network with the monitor command line tool.
 To invoke the monitor use the command:

     insteonplm_monitor --device /dev/ttyUSB0 --workdir /home/username